jeremiah-k/matrix-biblebot/README.md

 **E2EE Notes:**

-- E2EE requires additional system dependencies (libolm)
+- E2EE dependencies are automatically installed with `matrix-biblebot[e2e]`
 - The bot can work in both encrypted and unencrypted rooms simultaneously
 - E2EE store contains sensitive cryptographic keys - keep it secure
 - If you lose the E2EE store, the bot won't be able to decrypt old messages